What is Supply Chain as a Service?

 Some companies don’t want to switch to an outsourced SCaaS model simply because they believe they do the job better than anyone else can.

-While in some cases this may be true, more often than not this is a costly oversight, as these outsourced companies are using the best technology and the most knowledgeable professionals in the field to support the supply chain.
+While in some cases this may be true, more often than not this is a costly oversight.
+These outsourced companies generally employ the best technology and the most knowledgeable professionals in the field.

 Where Does SCaaS Stand in 2021?

 By most estimates, moving toward a SCaaS model is an essential step for businesses to take.
-While the challenges with the system are many, the benefits are significant and are consistent with the direction in which technology and supply chains are headed in general.
+While there may be a few challenges, the benefits are significant and are consistent with the direction in which technology and supply chains are headed.

-Visibility is key, and supply chain systems are far too complex for most businesses to do everything on their own.
+Supply chain visibility is key in the global market.
+However, most supply chain systems are rather complex.
+Sometimes so much so that it is near impossible for some businesses to do everything on their own.
 Just as more supply chains have ditched linear supply chain models in favor of newer, more flexible systems, companies need to adopt more accommodating systems such as SCaaS before it’s too late.